RedMadRobot/gradle-infrastructure/README.md

         // Build Tools version to be used in all android modules. buildToolsVersion = System.getenv("ANDROID_BUILD_TOOLS_VERSION")

+        // NDK version to be used in all android modules. ndkVersion = System.getenv("ANDROID_NDK_VERSION")

         // Filter for test tasks that should be run on ':test'. testTasksFilter = { taskProvider -> taskProvider.name.endsWith("ReleaseUnitTest") }